 Every business needs a vision – a clear definition of what you’d like your business to become in the future.
 And, every business needs a set strategy – a definition and plan of how your business is going to reach this vision.

-All the key elements -- what you sell, to whom, for how much, what you promise, etc. -- they are all part of your company's strategy or direction towards creating the business you want.
-My last article covered how to set this strategy so that the rules of the game are tilted in your favor.
+All the key elements — what you sell, to whom, for how much, what you promise, etc. — they are all part of your company’s strategy or direction towards creating the business you want.
+One of my recent articles covered how to set this strategy so that the rules of the game are tilted in your favor.

 When you’ve chosen a direction and vision, the next step is strategic planning – mapping out how you will achieve this over a long-term time frame (usually one year).
 This, like all planning, involves determining what projects you will complete and when, and how you will allocate resources such as man hours, money, and assets.

 Lastly, your strategic plan will break down into specific, detailed short-term plans that help you know what to do on a month-to-month and even day-to-day basis.

 But can you imagine what happens when you have a short-term plan to handle all the business and projects you have going on, but no longer-term, strategic plan to tie it all together?
 Maybe you’ve experienced it…the answer is chaos, drudgery, and endless wheel-spinning with little to no progress.

 So, let me explain some of the key errors and obstacles facing entrepreneurs and what to do about them:

 With all the time team members spend together in meetings and talking to each other, it’s surprising how often they come away with different mental pictures of what the company is supposed to be and in what direction it’s supposed to be going.